q335r49/microviche/README.md

 ####Advanced - Map Label Syntax

-Syntax is provided for map labels in order to (1) color labels and (2) allow for additional positioning after jumping to the target block.
-The `#` character is reserved to designated syntax regions and, unfortunately, can never be used in the label itself.
+Syntax is provided for map labels in order to specify (1) colors and (2) additional positioning after jumping to the target block.
+The `#` character is reserved to mark syntax regions and, unfortunately, can never be used in the label itself.

 #####Coloring

 Color a label via the syntax `label_text#highlightgroup`.
 For example, `^ Danger!#WarningMsg` should color the label bright red.
 If coloring is causing slowdowns or drawing issues, you can toggle it with the **T** command in map mode.
+See `:help highlight` for information on how to define highlight groups.

 #####Positioning

-By default, jumping to the target grid will put the cursor at the top left corner and the split as the leftmost split.
-The commands following the second `#` character can change this.
-To shift the view but skip highlighting use `##`.
-For example, `^ Danger!##CM` will *C*enter the cursor horizontally and put it in the *M*iddle of the screen.
-The full command list is:
+Suppose you have just named a map block after a heading in the text, but the actual heading is halfway down the block.
+Furthermore, this heading occurs in the middle of a train of thought that began in the previous split, so you would actualy like jumping to this heading to show the previous split as well.
+By default, jumping to the target grid will put the cursor at the top left corner and the split as the leftmost split, but commands following the second `#` can change this.
+(To reposition the view but skip highlighting use `##`.)
+For example, in this case, we might want to use `* Heading##s25j` to shift the view left one split and move the cursor down 25 lines.
+The complete list of commands is:

 Syntax | Action
 --- | ---
-**jkl** | Move the cursor as in vim
+**j k l** | Move the cursor as in vim
 **s** | Shift view left 1 Split
 **r** | Shift view down 1 row (1 line)
 **R** | Shift view up 1 Row (1 line)
 **C** | Shift view so that cursor is Centered horizontally **M** | Shift view so that cursor is at the vertical Middle of the screen

 These commands work much like normal mode commands.
-For example, `^ Danger!#WarningMsg#sjjj` or `^ Danger!#WarningMsg#s3j` will both shift the view left by one split and move the cursor down 3 lines.
-The order of the commands does not matter.

-Shifting the view horizontally will never cause the cursor to move offscreen.
-For example, `45s` will not actually pan left 45 splits but only enough to push the cursor right edge.
+For example, `* Heading#WarningMsg#sjjj` or `* Heading#WarningMsg#s3j` will both shift the view left by one split and move the cursor down 3 lines.
+Note that `s` will never cause the cursor to move offscreen: for example, `45s` will not actually pan left 45 splits but only enough to push the cursor right edge.

-Note that when a movement is defined, the snap to grid command **F10**,**.** will follow the motion defined by the block the cursor is in.
+That when a movement is defined for a block, the snap to grid command (**F10**,**.**) will execute that motion.